 Founded in 2000, Senshu University Matsudo (Senmatsu) Junior High School is part of a campus that included Senmatsu Senior High and Senmatsu Kindergarten.
 Senshu University Matsudo Junior High School is located in the city of Matsudo, a quiet suburb just east of Tokyo.
 The intern's neighborhood in Matsudo is residential and their fully furnished efficiency apartments are a 10 minute walk from a large grocery store and fifteen minutes from Senmatsu's campus.
 Interns are also able to make use of the large public park and other local stores which are also within walking distance.
 Using a local train station, most popular spots in Tokyo are on average a mere thirty minutes away.
 This allows interns access to the cultural, historical and entertainment destinations of Japan's capital.

 Travel arrangements to Japan are made by the accepted internship participants.
 Upon arrival and submission of receipt of airfare, full cash reimbursement in Japanese yen will follow.

 Each intern is provided with a fully-furnished, single-occupancy apartment located a short walk from the school campus in Matsudo City.
 A budget for food and personal expenses during the internship of at least $4,700 is recommended.

 Interns are able to participate on a Cultural Activities visa.
 This visa is issued to persons engaging in academic activities that provide no income.
 The visa application process is facilitated by staff at Senmatsu.
 Interns are expected to arrive fully insured, and will be enrolled in required UNL HTH international student health and safety insurance.

-See the "Budget Sheet" [coming soon] above and the Financial page on the Education Abroad website
+See the Financial page on the Education Abroad website.